Domains¶

 In this section you can see all the templates that have been created from all categories.

-If you click the icon, you can see more information about the template.
+If you click on the icon, you can see more information about the template.

 -